serralvo/XCTestMetrics/README.md

 # XCTestMetrics
-Welcome to **XCTestMetrics**, a command line tool that provides metrics about your project tests.
+Welcome to **XCTestMetrics**, a command-line tool that provides metrics about your project tests.

 [![Swift Version][swift-image]][swift-url]
 [![License][license-image]][license-url]